anthonyblanchflower/dictlisttools/README.md

 dictlisttools.sortbykey( dictionary, key)

-Sort a list of dictionaries by a common key and return the sorted list
+Sort a list of dictionaries by a common key and return the sorted list.

 ```
 sortbykey([{'A': 3}, {'A': 1}, {'A': 2}], 'A')